ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 on the role by the overall protocol.

 Authorization Server (AS)
-: server that grants privileges to a particular end-user and that provides them to a client in the form of an access token.
+: server that grants delegated privileges to a particular instance of client software in the form of an access token and other information (such as subject information).

 Client
 : application operated by an end-user that consumes resources from one or several RSs, possibly requiring access privileges from one or several ASs.

-    Note: this specification differentiates between a specific instance (the Client instance, identified by its public key) and the software running the instance (the Client software).
-For some kinds of Client software, there could be many instances of a single piece of Client software.
+    Example: a client can be a mobile application, a web application, etc.

-    Example: a Client can be a mobile application, a web application, etc.
+    Note: this specification differentiates between a specific instance (the client instance, identified by its unique key) and the software running the instance (the client software).
+For some kinds of client software, there could be many instances of that software, each instance with a different key.

 Resource Server (RS)
-: server that provides operations on resources where protected operations require that the client provides one or more valid access tokens issued by one or more ASs.
+: server that provides operations on protected resources, where operations require a valid access token issued by an AS.

 Resource Owner (RO)
 : subject entity that may grant or deny operations on resources it has authority upon.